 Try: Barrel Shower Caddy, Urban Outfitters, $49

 Lining the perimeter of your tub with shampoo bottles and various other accessories is not a good look—not to mention a nightmare to clean around.
-Designate a specific storage solution, such as a sleek shower caddy, to keep things tidy and in one place.
+Designate a specific storage solution, such as this sleek bamboo caddy, to keep things tidy and in one place.

 Limit the number of stud earrings and lipsticks rolling around on your vanity by corralling your accessories in a tray.
 These flexible (!) resin versions give organizing by color a whole new meaning.